GSA-TTS/identity-dev-docs/_pages/saml.md

 </div>
 </div>

-Following a successful remote logout request Login.gov will POST a [response](#logout-response) to the Assertion Consumer Logout URL configured for your application, similar to a front channel logout request.
+In response to a remote logout request Login.gov will render a [logout response](#logout-response).

 ## Example application